-In a thought-provoking lecture, C. S. Lewis wrote, "The very word membership is of Christian origin, but it has been taken over by the world and emptied of all meaning.
-In any book on logic you may see the expression "members of a class."
+In one thought-provoking lecture, C. S. Lewis wrote, "The very word membership is of Christian origin, but it has been taken over by the world and emptied of all meaning.
+In any book on logic you may see the expression 'members of a class.'
 It must be most emphatically stated that the items or particulars included in a homogeneous class are almost the reverse of what St. Paul meant by members.
 By members he meant what we should call organs, things essentially different from, and complementary to, one another, things differing not only in structure and function but also in dignity."5

-I know that those saved "were added" to the number of disciples.
-That this was an ancient understanding is evidenced in early manuscripts that add the words "to the church" to ACTS 2:47.
-Though the words "to the church" were not likely part of the original text, the obvious intent of Luke's words is that those baptised were enrolled in the membership of the congregation.
+I note that those saved "were added" to the number of disciples.
+That this was the ancient understanding is evidenced in early manuscripts that add the words "to the church" to Acts 2:47.
+Though the words "to the church" were not likely part of the original text, the obvious understanding is that those baptised were enrolled as members of the congregation.

-That individuals were enumerated and recognised as disciples seems abundantly obvious through review of the New Testament documents.
-In the days preceding Pentecost the Word states, "Peter stood up among the brothers" [Acts 1:15].
+That individuals were enumerated and recognised as disciples seems obvious through review of the New Testament documents.
+In the days preceding Pentecost, we read, "Peter stood up among the brothers" [ACTS 1:15].
 This was a company of about 120 persons identified as belonging to Christ.
-As an aside, this number included: "Peter and John and James and Andrew, Philip and Thomas, Bartholomew and Matthew, James the son of Alphaeus and Simon the Zealot and Judas the son of James."
-It also included "The women and Mary the mother of Jesus, and his brothers" [ACTS 1:13, 14].
+This number included: "Peter and John and James and Andrew, Philip and Thomas, Bartholomew and Matthew, James the son of Alphaeus and Simon the Zealot and Judas the son of James."
+Also included were "The women and Mary the mother of Jesus, and his brothers" [ACTS 1:13, 14].

-Included were the remaining Apostles, Mary the mother of Jesus, the brothers of Jesus, the women that had followed Him throughout His ministry (no doubt including Mary Magdalene, Joanna, Mary the mother of James [see Luke 24:10 and Matthew 27:56]) and others.
-What we observe, therefore, is a distinct group in which the composition was known to all present.
-In other words, there was a criterion for membership and at the least an informal enrolment of those who were thus identified as members.
-Perhaps you would argue that before Pentecost this group was not a church, but it was certainly a prospective church, if not a nascent church.
-It had all the elements of a church.
+The group included the remaining Apostles, Mary the mother of Jesus, Jesus' brothers, the women that had followed Him throughout His ministry (no doubt including Mary Magdalene, Joanna, Mary the mother of James [see Luke 24:10 and MATTHEW 27:56]) and others.
+Thus, we observe a distinct group with a defined membership known to all.
+In other words, there was a criterion for membership and at the least an informal enrolment of those identified as members.
+Perhaps you are inclined to argue that before Pentecost this group was not a church; but it was certainly a prospective church, if not a nascent church-it had all the elements of a church.

-From this pool of members, the assembly prayerfully sought whom God might appoint as a replacement for Judas Iscariot [Acts 1:21-26].
-Among the requirements for appointment was the evident qualification that the individual would need to be identified as belonging to the group.
-No unbaptised person could have been part of this group, for they were threatened by the civil and religious authorities because of their identification with the Lord; but also no person who refused to identify as part of the group would have been permitted the privilege of serving since they did not belong.
+From this pool of members, the assembly prayerfully sought whom God might appoint as a replacement for Judas Iscariot [see Acts 1:21-26].
+Among the requirements for appointment to this particular office was the qualification that the individual selected must be identified as belonging to the group.
+No unbaptised person could have been part of this group, for they were threatened by the civil and religious authorities because of their identification with the Lord.
+Also, no person who refused to identify as part of the group would have been permitted the privilege of serving-they did not belong.

-We note a count of those who had received baptised when they confessed Christ as master of their lives in Acts 2:41.
-Why maintain a record of the number baptised if there is no membership?
-In fact, throughout the early account of the church in Jerusalem, there is careful attention to the number of believers who are identified with Christ in baptism [see ACTS 2:47; 5:14; 11:24].
+We are provided with a count of those who had received baptism when they confessed Christ as Master of their lives in AcTs 2:41.
+Do you wonder why they would maintain a record of the number baptised if there is no membership?
+In fact, throughout the early account of the church in Jerusalem, there is careful attention to the number of believers who are identified with Christ in baptism [see AcTs 2:47; 5:14; 11:24].